mars-7/legislation/docs/departments/manufacturing_department/basic_expectations.md

 The Nolt is the primary way that we gather feedback externally.
 You should refer people to the Nolt for bug reports and feature requests rather than taking them personally.
 You should *not* promise features, bug fixes, or time estimates of in progress work to users unless you have cleared it through the **Technical Installation Director** or above.

-:::caution Inappropriate Behaviour
+:::caution Inappropriate Behavior
 The community places its trust in MaD to deliver features fairly and based on needs, not on personal views or vendettas.
-The following are examples of inappropriate behaviour:
+The following are examples of inappropriate behavior:

 - Threatening to de-prioritise or stop work on a bug fix, feature or other work in public because of a disagreement with community members
 - Voicing abusive / highly negative opinions of anyone, including other developers publicly or in official Manufacturing Department channels
 - Threatening community members with retribution of any kind (particularly through use of MaD perks) or using perks to disrupt site activities
 - Engaging in heated, prolonged arguments in public channels with community members

-This kind of behaviour, depending on circumstance, history and severity will warrant either suspension or immediate termination.
+This kind of behavior, depending on circumstance, history and severity will warrant either suspension or immediate termination.
 :::

 ## Development Secrecy